Ginseng: Everything About Its Proven Health Benefits

 Ginseng could be nature’s Viagra.
 Traditional Chinese medicine has always viewed the root as an aphrodisiac and many have noted its potential to restore sexual function in men.
 Although more studies are needed in order to draw definite conclusions – the effects of ginseng on erectile health look promising.
 One study highlights the potential for this root to be used as an alternative form of treatment for men suffering from erectile dysfunction.
 Additionally, another study found significant improvements in regards to erectile dysfunction symptoms.

-In regards to female reproductive health, a study published in The Journal of Sexual Medicine found that ginseng can help ease menstrual cramps as well as combat symptoms associated with menopause.
-Click here to find out more about this effect of the root.
+In regards to female reproductive health, a study published in The Journal of Sexual Medicine found that the herb can help ease menstrual cramps as well as combat symptoms associated with menopause.

 Potential anti-cancer properties